 So why care?
 Well, if money is no object, you won’t care.
 But for the rest of us, a bargain is usually welcome.
 A diamond that weighs 0.85 ct is going to have 95% of the apparent size of a 1.00 carat diamond, but it is going to cost perhaps 40% less!
 My advice for diamond buyers is to consider slightly off sizes.
 Here’s another example: Dreaming of a 3 ct. diamond?
 Consider buying a 2.90 ct.
 It may cost as much as 25% less.

 Rio helps you find these bargains.
 You can always give Chris or Shannon (our gemologists) a call for direct service at 1-800-257-7026.
-We also recently opened our Rio Grande Diamond Marketplace where you can search for your bargain among the many diamonds we can provide to you.
+We also recently opened our Rio Diamond Source, where you can browse in-stock diamonds and have access to gemologists who can help you source larger or more specialized stones.